ryanvahl/FileProcessing/README.md

 - A package to automatically detect changes in files and restart Express server
 - Install
     - npm install -g nodemon
+- Use
+    - The keyword "nodemon" can be used to run the file that package.json is pointing to.
+In this case it's index.js